Budweiser Frogs: Bud, Weis, and Er

-The commercial began with a scene of a swamp at nighttime, and a close-up of Bud rhythmically croaking his name.
-Later Weis and Er join in.
-They croak rather randomly for about ten seconds, until Bud, Weis, and Er begin croaking in sequence, thus forming the Budweiser name.
+The first commercial began with a scene of a swamp at nighttime, and a close-up of Bud rhythmically croaking his name.
+Later, Weis and Er join in, and they croak rather randomly for about ten seconds, until Bud, Weis, and Er begin croaking in sequence, thus forming the Budweiser name.
 Their croaking becomes quicker as the camera pulls back to show a bar with a large neon Budweiser sign glowing in the night.
 The commercial is often listed among the best Super Bowl commercials in history, ranking at No. 5 at MSNBC's list in 2004.
 Several more Frog ads were produced, with Hollywood Animatronic Effects company The Character Shop brought online to give the frogs more flexibility and capabilities.
-In one ad, the three Bud Frogs are sitting on a log in a Louisiana swamp, chanting their "Bud...Weis...Er" chorus, when a Budweiser truck rolls by.
-The "Bud" frog zaps out his sticky tongue, latching onto the moving truck.
-Like an elastic bungee, the tongue stretches to the point where it can no more, then launches the frog off the log, sending him flying through the air after the truck, while a "Yee-Haw!" and Cajun music is heard.
+In one ad, the three Budweiser Frogs are sitting on a log in a Louisiana swamp, basking in the sun, when a Budweiser truck rolls by.
+Bud zaps out his sticky tongue, latching onto the moving truck.
+Like an elastic bungee, the tongue stretches to the point where it can no more, then launches Bud off the log, sending him flying through the air after the truck, while a "Yee-Haw!" and Cajun music are heard.
 The frog puppets featured silicone skins over animatronic armatures, which allowed the frogs to breathe, bloat their throats, speak, and blink and move their eyes, via Radio Control and Rod Operation.
 A subsequent ad featured not the entire trio, but rather Bud and a newfound female frog.
 One later Super Bowl commercial featuring the frogs had them riding on the back of an alligator into the bar, where they croak their names at the startled patrons, and leave with a crate of Budweiser beer strapped to the alligator's waist while dancing to Jamming by Bob Marley and the Wailers.